Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 Either way, we take the option price at the root of the tree, $$f_{t=0}$$.

+Below are the option trees as fully developed for each type of derivative.

 #### European & American Call

 $$